siraat-ai-academy/70-seo-freelancer-skills-by-siraat-ai/README.md

 - Attribution 🙏
 - A purpose to grow ethically 🌱

-Stay curious.
+**Stay curious.
 Stay ethical.
-Stay human.
+Stay human.**

-Feel free to fork, remix, translate, or reuse this content — but always stay honest and stay human.
+Feel free to fork, remix, translate, or reuse this content — but always **stay honest** and **stay human**.

 ---

 ✍️ — From Jamalu – not the author, but the soul behind the effort.
 Siraat means “path” — and this repo is one small light for those finding theirs.

 🌐 [siraatai.com](https://siraatai.com) (coming soon)
-📬 contact@siraatai.com (placeholder email)
+📬 contact@siraatai.com (placeholder)